Fourth Grade Notes:

 Fourth graders learn about the Ten Commandments and the Beatitudes.

 Some things we focus on in fourth grade are comprehension, antonyms, synonyms, and main idea.
-Students will be expected to read 25 books with specific genres for High Five for 25.
-They will then write a short book report on each book read.
+Students will be expected to read a different genre of book each month allowing them to learn about historical fiction, informational text, mystery, fantasy, biography, folktale, poetry, science fiction, and real life fiction.
+They will then do a different activity each month to share what they read.
 We are going to be starting Daily 5, which allows the kids to work at stations.
-The stations include: Read to Self, Read to a Partner, Listen to Reading, Work on Writing, Word Work.
+The stations include: Read to Self, Read to a Partner, teacher time, Work on Writing, Word Work.

 Besides learning grammar, students also work on study skills, research papers, and different types of writing.